sameerPanigrahi/spring-cloud-fundamentals-zuul/README.md

 # spring-cloud-fundamentals-zuul
-Demo on spring cloud intelligent routin using spring cloud netflix zuul project
+Demo on spring cloud intelligent routing using spring cloud netflix zuul project

 This project consists of 4 nested projects